-Tori and Kate are working through Studying God’s Word Book E: Genesis-Ruth.
-Tori and Katie are almost completely independent with this, reading their Bibles and answering the comprehension, thinking questions, and activities for each lesson.
-They do it every day, overachievers.
+My son is now working through Studying God’s Word.
+He is almost completely independent with this, reading their Bibles and answering the comprehension, thinking questions, and activities for each lesson.
+I often help and do review.

-Liz is completing Manual of Christian Doctrine, Second Edition, Grades 11-12.
-She completes a lesson each week and we discuss it.
+My eldest completed Manual of Christian Doctrine, Second Edition, Grades 11-12.
+She did a lesson each week and we discussed it.

-The girls will be reading Peril and Peace: Chronicles of the Ancient Church.
-It coincides with our history studies, so it’s perfect!
+My girls read Peril and Peace: Chronicles of the Ancient Church.
+It coincided with our history studies.

 Each evening, I read aloud selections from the Concordia: The Lutheran Confessions as listed on our Pray Now app.

-Liz just finished reading Broken: 7 ”Christian” Rules That Every Christian Ought to Break as Often as Possible.
-She’s currently reading This Faith Is Mine and Starting at the End.
+My teens read Broken: 7 ”Christian” Rules That Every Christian Ought to Break as Often as Possible.
+Also, This Faith Is Mine and Starting at the End.

-Liz and I are reading I Don’t Have Enough Faith to Be an Atheist.
+My eldest and I read I Don’t Have Enough Faith to Be an Atheist.
 It’s so intelligent and well-written.
-We love discussing the points the authors bring up to refute atheism.
+We loved discussing the points the authors bring up to refute atheism.

 - Grapevine Studies: Biblical Feasts and Holy Days, Esther, The Resurrection, The New Testament and MORE!